putra-asmarjoe/CompanyTree/README.md

 ```

 ### Run with Docker Compose
- #### Alternatively, you can use Docker Compose to run both the frontend and backend services, along with a PostgreSQL database, in a single command:
+ #### Alternatively, you can use Docker Compose to run in a single command:
  ```bash
  docker-compose -f docker-compose.yml up -d --build
  ```